Grant to support the new fiscal relationship for First Nations Terms and conditions

 Capital facilities and maintenance

-Capital facilities and maintenance funding is provided to First Nations in order to plan, construct and/or acquire and operate and maintain community capital facilities and services (infrastructure, including schools) and housing (residential).
-Streams of funding include: operations and maintenance funding provided for the maintenance and operation of existing assets; and minor capital funding for housing and for construction, acquisition, renovation, or significant repair projects with value below $1.5 million.
+Capital facilities and maintenance funding is provided to First Nations in order to plan, construct and acquire and operate and maintain community capital facilities and services, infrastructure, including schools and residential housing.
+Streams of funding include operations and maintenance funding provided for the maintenance and operation of existing assets and minor capital funding for housing and for construction, acquisition, renovation or significant repair projects with value below $1.5 million.

 Income assistance